fgasparro/EdgeDS-Docs/docs/EdgeSecurity.rst

 Security
 ***************

-The information in this section describes the security features that you might have to interact with as a user of the Edge Data Store platform.
+The information in this section describes the security features you might be required to interact with as a user of the Edge Data Store platform.

 Two basic methods are available for interacting with the system: